mosse-security/mcsi-library/docs/articles/2022/06/a-look-into-aws-data-center-security-procedures/a-look-into-aws-data-center-security-procedures.md

 # A Look into AWS Data Center Security Procedures

-The AWS global infrastructure is developed and maintained in accordance with the best standards in security.
-Today we are going to take a look at the physical and environmental responsibilities of Amazon Web Services in its data centers.
+As more and more businesses move to the cloud, it's important to understand the security procedures used by cloud providers.
+In this blog post, we'll take a look at the data center security procedures used by Amazon Web Services (AWS).
+We'll cover topics such as AWS's physical and environmental security protection measures.
+By the end of this post, you'll have a good understanding of the measures taken by AWS to keep your data safe and secure.

 ## Introduction